 The King’s Head Theatre has announced a new season of work by female playwrights, in direct response to the under-representation of female voices on stage.
-Under the title, Who Runs the World?, the season, running from 24 April to 12 May 2018, will present five new pieces by up-and-coming female writers, including headliner Sarah Milton‘s acclaimed Tumble Tuck.
+Under the title, Who Runs the World?, the season, running from 24 April to 12 May 2018, will present four new pieces by up-and-coming female writers, including headliner Sarah Milton‘s acclaimed Tumble Tuck.

 King’s Head Theatre Senior Producer Louisa Davis says:

 “Conversations about gender equality are nothing new, but as a female theatremaker it was becoming more and more frustrating seeing so much stage time being given to male voices – or to go one step further, to see my gender or issues affecting my gender only being told by a male voice.”

 “Why is it that female voices are struggling to be heard?
 Why is it that the people who can influence these decisions don’t actively open doors and be part of a positive change?
 There seems to be an assumption, from some high profile statements made on the issue, that ‘there aren’t enough good female writers’ or that ‘they won’t make enough money at the box office’ – when did this become gospel?
 Why don’t we challenge these assumptions?

 Theatre tells the stories of our society, but from a gender perspective, it has been one-sided for too long” “We wanted to do something to join the movement of addressing this culture, and support the efforts of so many others around us in giving female voices the spotlight they deserve.
 We wanted to see a change – so we are doing something about it.”